Are you looking for the best hikes in Spain? You’ve come to the right place.

-Quick, what is the first things that come to mind when you think of Spain?
+Quick, what are the first things that come to mind when you think of Spain?
 Is it eating tapas?
 Taking a siesta?
-Maybe it’s Gaudi’s architecture, sangria, football, flamenco, or late night clubbing in Ibiza?
-If so, that’s not surprising, as Spain is world-renowned for all that, and more.
+Maybe it’s Gaudi’s architecture, sangria, football, flamenco, or late-night clubbing in Ibiza?
+If so, that’s not surprising.
+Spain is world-renowned for all that, and more.

-However there is a lot more to España than marvelous works of architecture, beautiful beaches, quaint Pueblos Blancos, ice cold adult beverages, and small portions of delicious food.
+However, there is a lot more to España than marvelous works of architecture, beautiful beaches, quaint Pueblos Blancos, ice cold adult beverages, and small portions of delicious food.

-We spent a couple of months exploring Spain over the few years, immersing ourselves in its history, culture, and countryside.
+We have spent months exploring Spain over the last few years, immersing ourselves in its history, culture, and countryside.
 It took us awhile to realize that Spain was actually a great hiking destination.
 Maybe it was all the sangria we drank, or the siestas we took, but Spain always made us feel a little bit lazy.

-The Camino de Santiago – by See You Soon, Mom!
+The Camino de Santiago

 Ok, truth be told you probably DO know about this hike.
 The Camino de Santiago is the most famous of all the great hikes in Spain, one of the most famous hikes in the world, as well as one of the great pilgrimages of the Christian tradition.
 It can start from various cities in Europe, and it ends at the shrine of the apostle St. James, in Santiago de Compostela.

-This walk is considered a true journey of self-discovery: a place to let go of the past, find forgiveness, and make friends for life.
-Many people see the pilgrimage as a metaphor of the alchemy process used to transform base metal into gold.
+The Camino walk is considered a true journey of self-discovery: a place to let go of the past, find forgiveness, and make friends for life.
+Many people see the pilgrimage as a metaphor for the alchemy process used to transform base metal into gold.
 First, you add metals, or become aware of your issues.
 Then you have the time and isolation to deal with those issues, which corresponds to melting down the metals.
 Finally, you reach your destination and become a new being: the transformation into gold is completed.

-Last year, we decided to walk the French Way, the most popular paths of the Camino.
+Last year, we decided to walk the French Way, the most popular path of the Camino.
 It starts from St. Jean Pied de Port, in the French Pyrenees, and unravels for little under 800km through the north of Spain.
-The whole walk usually takes between 30 and 35 days, so we guarantee it’s both a spiritual experience and a physical challenge!
+The whole Camino walk usually takes between 30 and 35 days, so we guarantee it’s both a spiritual experience and a physical challenge!
 Piece of advice: remember to stretch.

-The Cami dels Bons Homes – by Just a Pack
+Hiking the Cami dels Bons Homes

 The Cami dels Bons Homes, or the Path of the Good Men, traces the routes used by the Cathars as they fled persecution from the Inquisition in the 13th century.
 The trail begins in Southern France and traverses its way through the Pyrenees Mountains, ending in Berga, Catalonia.
-The Spanish side of the hike takes about 5 days to complete, and is not recommended for novices, although certain stages of the trail CAN be walked by the most casual of hikers.
+The Spanish side of the hike takes about 5 days to complete and is not recommended for novices, although certain stages of the trail CAN be walked by the most casual of hikers.

 The trail is a cornucopia of beautiful views, idyllic meadows, mysterious forests, ancient ruins, and stunning valleys.
 Every day and every stage of this epic trek is packed with all the things that make hiking so darn enjoyable.
 If tackled before or after high season, in the months of May or September, chances are you will have the trail mostly to yourself.
-In fact we saw more deer while on the trail itself than we did other hikers.
+In fact, we saw more deer while on the trail itself than we did other hikers.

-Via Ferrada de la Cala del Moli – by All Over the Map
+Via Ferrada de la Cala del Moli

 My absolute favorite activity in Spain was hiking on the cliffs above the Mediterranean Sea in Costa Brava.
 The Via Ferrada de la Cala del Moli in Sant Feliu de Guixols is less a hike than a rock climb.
 A via ferrata (Italian for “iron path”) – or via ferrada in Catalan – is a protected climbing route with safety cables that allow novice climbers to traverse cliffs or mountains in relative safety.

 Developed by local guide and outdoor activist Albert Girones, this path takes you around several points jutting out into the Mediterranean, across a wooden plank bridge over the clear water, and across another two cable bridges over the water.
 In spring, you might pass very close to seagull nests.
 And the mama seagulls will not be very happy with you clutching the rock next to their babies.

 You’ll need a climbing harness to clip into the safety line.
 And don’t make the same mistake I did in wearing big, cushioned running shoes for this one.
 You’ll want climbing shoes or fairly thin-soled athletic shoes so that you can feel the rock or the man-made foothold under your foot.
 A helmet and gloves are recommended, as the rock is rough and can tumble from above, and the hand-holds can be slippery.

 The path is free and open to the public, but you do need the equipment, which can be rented from Parc Aventura in Sant Feliu de Guixols.
 If you would prefer to have a guide for the trip, you can also book one through Parc Aventura.
 For more on this hike check out All Over the Map’s article here.

-Picos de Europa – by Gallop Around the Globe
+Picos de Europa

-The Picos de Europa (‘peaks of Europe’) form part of the Cantabrian Mountains, and are located 20 kilometres inland from the northern coast of Spain.
-I completed a 6-day hike through the stunning Picos de Europa with adventure tour company, Explore.
+The Picos de Europa (‘peaks of Europe’) form part of the Cantabrian Mountains, and are located 20 kilometers inland from the northern coast of Spain.
+I completed a 6-day hike through the stunning Picos de Europa with an adventure tour company, Explore.
 What I loved most of all about the experience was the enormous diversity of the landscapes through which we passed.
 There were the stark, barren panoramas of Torres de los Horcados Rojos in contrast to the lush valleys and traditional, rural, agricultural Spanish villages, such as Sotres and Espinama.
 Challenging trekking days were also interspersed with more gentle hikes, in order to give our legs a chance to recover.

 I would advise that a moderate level of fitness is required in order to complete (and enjoy) the hike.
 While the altitude is not really a problem (the highest peak is Torre de Cerredo at 2650 meters above sea level), days three and six are tough, with long stretches of uphill climbs.